ovh/public-cloud-examples/use-cases/wordpress-k8s-mysql/README.md

-# Hello world for Wordpress and Mysql with Terraform
+# Deploy a Wordpress website and Mysql DB with Terraform

 The purpose of this tutorial is to create a Mysql database and a Wordpress website and link them together in a Kubernetes cluster.